drewlshoaf/closest/README.md

 # dev notes

-- The solution has been developed in node.js and tested on the node 11.2 version.
+- The solution has been developed in node.js and tested on the node 11.2 version with a mix of ECMA versions depending on purpose.
 - The startup sequence in index.js loads multiple data sources (zip code data, store data) before starting the http server.
 - For zip code searches, a local zip code file with goecodes has been provided.
 The solution attempts to obtain geocodes from storage prior to using an external service.
 The solution could be easily improved to continuously append new zip code data to the local storage file.
 - The solution uses thge Express framework, with a single route: GET /closest